thegenemyers/MERQURY.FK/README.md

 as a multiple of x\* or y\*.
 By default, CNplot sets the axis maximums to x\*&#183;2.1 and y\*&#183;1.1.

 CNplot can produce any of a line plot, a filled plot, or a so-called stacked plot where the individual histograms accumulate.
 By default it produces all three, but the user can select any subset with the options -l (line), -f (fill), and -s (stack).
-By default the plots are .png's but one can request .pdf's with the -P option.
+By default the plots are .png's but one can request .pdf's with the -pdf option.

 The root path name for the output plots can be set with the -o option.
 A suffix of .ln, .fl, or .st is added for the line, fill, and stack plots, respectively, followed by either .png or .pdf.